Anyone care to take a wild guess on what camera this might be?

 Many historians considered Charles Clifford (1821-1863) as probably one of the greatest 19th century

 photographer Spain has ever come across.
 He was not a prolific photographer as such as his total production consisted of only a few hundred negatives.
-But he was one of the few early… Continue
+But he was one of the few early photographers in Spain with a consistent artistic flare and masterful… Continue

 Added by Michael Wong on October 14, 2010 at 10:16 —

-A collection of images which include the War of Independence, the Civil War, Home Rule meetings, British soldiers parading in Sarsfield Barracks, and meetings of the Irish Volunteers in the early 20th century will be on display for the very first… Continue
+A collection of images which include the War of Independence, the Civil War, Home Rule meetings, British soldiers parading in Sarsfield Barracks, and meetings of the Irish Volunteers in the early 20th century will be on display for the very first time.

 Added by Michael Wong on October 13, 2010 at 12:23 —